Civil Engineering Mathematics 1

 In a nutshell

-Designed around real-world problem solving, and delivered from our new £65 million engineering hub, our accredited BEng pathway builds your knowledge to an advanced level.
-Initially focusing on structures, surveying and project planning, you will progress to study water resources, geotechnics and seismic engineering.
+Designed around real-world problem solving, our accredited BEng pathway builds your knowledge to an advanced level.
+Initially providing a foundation in structures, surveying and project planning, you will progress to study water resources, geotechnics and seismic engineering.

 - Acquire the engineering skills to design simple structural steel, analyse statically indeterminate structures and design complex structures using reinforced concrete